 The Eco Mural Project is a series of ecologicallythemed public art pieces with two goals: to beautify blank walls and educate the public about environmental degradation.
 These pieces are meticulous in every aspect of their creation: they are diligently researched and exquisitely detailed, resulting in one-of-a-kind pieces that transport viewers into an otherwise inaccessible Environment.
 We are at a pivotal moment in human history: skyrocketing atmosphere temperatures will threaten human life within two decades.
 In order to protect future generations, we must simultaneously tackle the three prongs of our declining natural world: climate change, environmental degradation, and biodiversity loss.
 It is important to utilize all of the tools at our disposal, including international and individual direct action, comprehensive scientific education, and government intervention.
-Wild Medicine: Community Awareness At Hagopian Arts, we introduce ecological awareness into the everyday routine of citizens by giving metropolitan exposure to habitats in need of conservation.
-The murals encourage conversation As with all eco mural and direct viewers to important resources and projects, Wild Medicine includes a QR code that foundations that are fighting climate change, provides instant access to environmental degradation, and mass extinction.
-The Wild Medicine: Mugwort, Mullein, and Mallow background information on the featured flora and Eco Mural is #15 of the eco mural series and centers pollinators, and links to on local flora that provides medicinal benefits and environmental activism sustenance.
-We are fortunate enough in Philadelphia

-WWW.FIREBALLPRINTING.COM
+Wild Medicine: Community Awareness

-to have a great variety of edible and medicinal plants and fungi.
+At Hagopian Arts, we introduce ecological awareness into the everyday routine of citizens by giving metropolitan exposure to habitats in need of conservation.
+The murals encourage conversation and direct viewers to important resources and foundations that are fighting climate change, environmental degradation, and mass extinction.
+The Wild Medicine: Mugwort, Mullein, and Mallow Eco Mural is #15 of the eco mural series and centers on local flora that provides medicinal benefits and sustenance.
+We are fortunate enough in Philadelphia to have a great variety of edible and medicinal plants and fungi.
 In addition, our neighborhoods provide a landscape for foraging natural treasures like the many fruit trees, nuts and berries, and wild plants many mistaken as "useless weeds".
 In this Eco Mural, Hagopian Arts Lead Artist Kala Hagopian honors and re-imagines the Armenian knot pattern, a nod to her heritage, by combining local medicinal plants and sacred geometric patterns.
 The Armenian Knot is a symbol of interconnectedness that draws on the bond between our natural environment and the community.
 This ancient geometry has been adapted to embellish and strengthen everything from fishing nets to decorative rugs.
 The imagery in the Mugwort, Mullein, and Mallow mural reflects on the biodiversity and beauty of West Philadelphia, a richness that we see mirrored in the diversity of our community.
-The hope of the project is to reconnect local residents and passersby with local ecology and inspire the community to engage with local plant life in a new and beneficial way.
+The hope of the project is to reconnect local residents and passers by with local ecology and inspire the community to engage with local plant life in a new and beneficial way.

 Wild Medicine: Community Education